 Even if you feel your anger toward your spouse is righteous, it will gradually eat away at you inside and eventually trap you in a mental hell.

 So, reach out and try to make amends.
 If you’re guilty, apologize whole-heartedly.
 If you are angry, try to forgive.
 You’ll probably never get back together, but hating each other will get you nowhere.

 On the other hand, making amends may simply never work for some couples.
 If your spouse committed a serious sin, abused you physically and emotionally, or was unfaithful then you may rightly never want to speak to or see them again.

-If your spouse refuses to see sense and continues to give you grief, it’s best to cut ties.
-If this isn’t possible – for example if you have children together – try to keep contact to the bare minimum, for your own sake.
+If your spouse refuses to see some sense and continues to give you grief, it’s best to cut ties.
+If this isn’t possible -– for example if you have children together -– try to keep contact to the bare minimum, for your own sake.